How To Stop Binge Eating – How I Beat It & What I Tell My Clients

 Ahhh the big B word.
 This topic is close to my heart and many others.
-Binge eating is a common issue I see in clinic effecting my clients, and a problem that I myself used to suffer from years ago before becoming a Registered Nutritionist and having a healthy relationship with not only food, but myself.
+Binge eating is a common issue I see in clinic effecting my clients, and a problem that I myself used to suffer from years ago before becoming a nutritionist and having a healthy relationship with not only food but myself.

 Then I went and studied holistic nutrition and things changed.
-I learnt about how the body and mind works, and how food affects us on a physical level.
-I then ...
+I learned about how the body and mind works, and how food affects us on a physical level.
+I then …

 - Changed my diet to a wholefoods non-restrictive diet

 - I started to look at food as fuel and nourishment